dotscad/dotscad/README.md

 The source code for each module will contain a detailed explanation of what it does.

+You should also see a module_example.stl file for each module, which you can view directly on github to see what sort of things the module can do for you.

 ## How to Use: Things

 The easiest way to use these Things is to find those with a link at the top of the file